Biotech leaders tell Trump he's scaring off country's greatest minds

 Related: Scientists Are Mad About Trump's Policies

-In one high-profile case, a Sudanese-born resident at the Cleveland Clinic, Dr. Suha Abushamma, was stopped from coming back to the United States but then rushed onto a flight and into the country Monday when a federal judge in Washington state stayed the executive order.
+In one high-profile case, Dr. Suha Abushamma, a Sudanese citizen who is a resident at the Cleveland Clinic, was stopped from coming back to the United States but then rushed onto a flight and into the country Monday when a federal judge in Washington state stayed the executive order.

 "Our residency program alone has people from all over," said Eileen Sheil, a spokeswoman for the clinic.